 "I know, I know," he'd grumbled, but he still didn't stop his horse.
 "Turn back before they catch sight of us.
 You told me.
-Let me just ride up a few more yards, just to where those rocks split.
+Let me just ride up a few more yards, just up to where those piles of rocks split.
 I'm thinking I might have a pretty good vantage point to look around from up there.
 Then I swear I'll give it up.
-You two just sit right there and wait for me.
+You two just sit right there and take it easy.
 I'll be right back."

-Joe had turned his eyes back to the trail, and then he'd seen the tracks again, just as he reached the split in the rocks that he'd pointed out.
-He sighed, the urge to follow so strong he could taste it, and chewed his lip as he thought about the ever-present caution in his oldest brother that prevented him from giving in to his urges.
+He turned his eyes back to the trail.
+That was when he caught sight of the tracks again.
+He sighed, the urge to follow so strong he could taste it.
 They were spitting into the wind hoping the thieves would still be here by the time they got back.
 He knew it, Hoss knew it, and Adam knew it.
 He'd be telling Adam 'I told you so' for sure.

-He shrugged, the battle with his brother conceded.
+But there was nothing he could do about that.
+He shrugged, the battle with his brother's opinion conceded.
 "Come on, Cochise, let's go back."

 A good day had first taken a bad left turn; now it was headed straight downhill, and Joe had only his own hard-headedness to blame.

-"Went and got yourself shot," he mumbled again, and he wondered at the fact that every minute that passed, the wound seemed to bother him less and less.
-The sand was growing uncomfortably hot against his cheek, but the trouble of lifting his head hardly seemed worth it.
+At least he hadn't been thrown, for all the good that did him.
+Getting himself shot was a heck of a lot worse.
+At least the wound was bothering him less.
+He didn't know if it was because the pain had eased, or because he just couldn't bring himself to pay attention to it.
+The sand grew uncomfortably hot against his cheek, but the trouble of lifting his head hardly seemed worth it.
 Joe sighed, thinking of the chewing he was going to get from his brothers.
 The rustlers would get away for sure now, just because he'd gone and gotten himself hurt.

 The rustlers.
-It was surely them that were doing the shooting, although he had yet to lay eyes on a single one of them.
+That's who had to be doing all the shooting, although he had yet to lay eyes on a single one of them.